facebook/react-native-website/docs/accessibility.md

 In the above example, the `yellow` layout and its descendants are completely invisible to TalkBack and all other accessibility services.
 So we can use overlapping views with the same parent without confusing TalkBack.

+### `onAccessibilityEscape` <div class="label ios">iOS</div>

+Assign this property to a custom function which will be called when someone performs the "escape" gesture, which is a two finger Z shaped gesture.
+An escape function should move back hierarchically in the user interface.
+This can mean moving up or back in a navigation hierarchy or dismissing a modal user interface.
+If the selected element does not have an `onAccessibilityEscape` function, the system will attempt to traverse up the view hierarchy until it finds a view that does or bonk to indicate it was unable to find one.

 ### `onAccessibilityTap`

 Use this property to assign a custom function to be called when someone activates an accessible element by double tapping on it while it's selected.